AkhilByteWrangler/XplainHR-Attrition/README.md

 ---

+## Medium Article

+Here's the link to the Medium article: [The Shawshank Prediction: A Machine Learning Journey Through the Corporate Prison of Employee Attrition](https://medium.com/@akhilxox/the-shawshank-prediction-a-machine-learning-journey-through-the-corporate-prison-of-employee-23b8f0f685a0)

 ## 📖 Project Overview

 Imagine a prison-like company, **Corporateville Inc.**, where employees are quietly breaking out (a.k.a. quitting) without anyone really understanding why.
 Enter our protagonist: **Andy Dufresne**, a data science intern who’s about to uncover the hidden factors leading to attrition.
 Using a **Random Forest model** to predict employee exits and **SHAP** to interpret the model’s decisions, this project helps Corporateville understand why their folks are running for the hills.